In a short time, webpage visitors and the users of Yandex.Station will be able to choose a BMW model and schedule a test drive using a chatbot.

 Nanosemantics Lab has developed a virtual assistant for BMW Group Russia.
-Chatbot is already operating on a social network VKontakte and will soon be released on the company’s Russian website, Facebook Messenger as well as for Yandex.Alice voice assistant’s special skill platform.
+The chatbot is already operating on the VK social network and will soon be released on the company’s Russian website, Facebook Messenger.
+Moreover, this bot will be available as a Yandex Alice skill.

 The BMW chatbot communicates with clients in natural language and assists them by guiding through the model range, trims, specifications, prices and available options.
 It also wxplains the available options to less experienced motorists.
 For instance, it describes what a parking sensor is or what the BMW Driving Assistant can do.

 The dialogue window on the BMW Russia website.

 The chatbot helps the user choose a car and find the nearest dealership.
 In addition to that, it is possible to schedule a test drive of the selected model or make a commercial proposal.